villanub/croc-hunter-original/DEMO.md

 Follow the notes from helm status to determine the external IP of the nginx-ingress service
 ```
+To learn more about ingresses, you can checkout my blog post [here](https://jessicadeen.com/tech/microsoft/aks-and-helm-charts-ingress-controllers/).

 ## Add a DNS entry with your provider and point it do the external IP
 ```